-> Port Priority Config
+Port Priority Config

-Select: Select the desired port to configure its priority.
-It is multi-optional.
-Port: Displays the physical port number of the switch.
-Priority: Specify the priority for the port.
-LAG: Displays the LAG number which the port belongs to.
+- Port: Displays the physical port number of the switch. - Priority: Specify the priority for the port. - LAG: Displays the LAG number which the port belongs to.

 To complete QoS function configuration, you have to go to the Schedule Mode page to select a schedule mode after the configuration is finished on this page.